 - It has the stunning northern lights phenomenon occurring here, also known as the Aurora Borealis.

 - Norway has a diverse environment.
 It has hills that are covered with lush green forests, numerous fjords, glaciers, lakes and an endearing coastline.

 - The climate here is a varied one.
 Everything from bright sunshine, dense fog, rains, snow and strong winds can be experienced here.

 - It is a country renowned for its fjords.
 Geiranger Fjord, Naeroy Fjord, Sogn Fjord and the Hardanger Fjord are some of the biggest and most visited tourist places in Norway.
 The first two are in the UNESCO World Heritage List.

 - Nature is up very close from Norwegian cities.
-Most city centres are an hour walking distance from semi wilderness.
-As such trekking and camping is quite popular with the Norwegians.
+Most city centres are an hour walking distance from semi-wilderness.
+As such trekking and camping are quite popular with the Norwegians.

 - Hydroelectricity is the major source of electrical power in Norway.
 The country generates 98-99% of its electrical power through hydroelectricity.
 To a great extent Norway is thus saved from the pollution that is so common with thermal power stations, the usual source of power in most countries, including India.

 - The currency of Norway is Norwegian Kroner, represented as NOK